THEtheChad/addHooks/README.md

 # Function#addHooks

-A method for the Function prototype that creates 4 hooks for executing actions at various stages of a functions execution.
+A method for the Function prototype that creates 4 hooks for executing actions at various stages of a function's execution.

 ## Getting Started